AsukaFurukawa/Agriculture_MIC/AgricultureVoiceAssistant/README.md

 - "Am I eligible for crop insurance?"
 - "How do I apply for the soil health card?"
 - "What subsidies are available for drip irrigation?"

+### Crop Prediction Commands
+- "What crops should I grow on my farm?"
+- "Which crops will be most profitable this season?"
+- "What should I grow on clay soil with irrigation?"
+- "Predict the best crops for 5 acres in Karnataka"

 ## 👥 Contributing